urbantrout/docs/en/templating/variables/categorymodel.md

 ## Properties

-CategoryModel objects have the following properties:
+Category Model objects have the following properties:

 ### `ancestors`